testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 ### `get_power = function(node, dir)`

 Should return the power level going from the node to the direction `dir`.
-Not defining it is equivalent to having it always return 0.
+Returns two values, the power level and a boolean indicating if it will strongly power a node in that direction.
+Not defining it is equivalent to having it always return `0, false`.

 ### `connects_to = function(node, dir)`